tenmo2003/go-contribution-heatmap/README.md

 ## This is a simple CLI tool that displays the your git contribution heatmap.

-Github already has a heatmap feature, but it's all based on remote repositories, and isn't it correct that local stuff are the real deal :]
+Github already has a heatmap feature, but it's all based on remote repositories, and isn't it correct that local stuff are the real deal :] (and also for education purposes too)

 This tool is a simple CLI tool that displays your git contribution heatmap for your local repositories.